-The 18-year-old winger has flourished since his move to Germany — four goals and six assists in the Bundesliga this season are evidence of eye-catching form.
+The 18-year-old winger has flourished since his move to Germany — six goals and seven assists in the Bundesliga this season are evidence of eye-catching form.

 Some eyebrows were raised when Sancho decided to leave City’s excellent set-up, complete with tutelage from the world’s best coach.

 But the only regrets are on City’s side.